 Criminal Charges and Behavior Analyst Rules with the Arizona Board

-When a professional applies to the Arizona’s Veterinary Board, they must disclose a felony criminal court sentence (and other similar offenses) on their application.
-A veterinarian must self report a felony no matter how much time or how many years have passed since the conviction.
+When a professional applies to Arizona’s Veterinary Board, they must disclose a felony criminal court sentence (and other similar offenses) on their application.
+A veterinarian must self-report a felony no matter how much time or how many years have passed since the conviction.
 After self-reporting occurs, the Board contacts the veterinarian and initiates an investigation utilizing the law of the AZ Practice Act.
-The investigation helps to determine whether the veterinarian professional is a danger to the public, has any medical or mental health problems and whether the veterinarian has rehabilitated in the time since the criminal incident occurred.
+The investigation helps to determine whether the veterinarian professional is a danger to the public, has any medical or mental health problems, and whether the veterinarian has been rehabilitated in the time since the criminal incident occurred.
 Simply put, Veterinary Boards want to know whether the veterinarian applicant can provide safe medical care.

 Veterinary Board Probation Information

 When a veterinarian faces Arizona Veterinary Board Probation the probation is offered through a Consent Agreement.
 The Consent Agreement requires the veterinarian to do certain things (drug testing, work supervision, counseling, continuing education).
 Or alternatively, refrain from doing things (using alcohol, prescribing scheduled drugs, seeing certain patients, etc.).
 The Arizona Veterinary Board can place veterinarians on probation through:

 - Decree of Censure with Probation